The Ethiopia Private Health Sector Project

-- Expanded private sector provision of quality health services: 341 private health facilities in eight regions added/improved services for tuberculosis, HIV, RMNCH and malaria through training, mentoring and linkage to the public sector for essential commodities.
+- Expanded private sector provision of quality health services: 862 private health facilities in eight regions and two city administrations added/improved services for tuberculosis, HIV, FP, MNCH and malaria through training, mentoring and linkage to the public sector for essential commodities and referral networks.

-- Ninety-three health facilities obtained $9.8 million in loans to improve infrastructure and health services through two banks that participated in the Development Credit Authority loan guarantee scheme.
+- Forty two health facility owners obtained $9.8 million in loans to improve infrastructure and health services through two banks that participated in the Development Credit Authority loan guarantee scheme.

-- Established 22 workplace malaria treatment clinics in partnership with private companies to provide prevention and treatment services to 34,289 mobile and migrant workers.
+- Established 22 workplace temporary malaria treatment clinics in partnership with Regional Health Bureaus and private companies to provide prevention and treatment services to 34,289 mobile and migrant workers.

 - Established private health facilities associations to provide sustained support of the private health sector.